bup/bup/Documentation/bup-on.1.md

 # DESCRIPTION

-`bup on` runs the given bup command on the given host using ssh.
-It runs a bup server on the local machine, so that commands like `bup save` on the remote machine can back up to the local machine.
-(You don't need to provide a `--remote` option to `bup save` in order for this to work.)

-See `bup-index`(1), `bup-save`(1), and so on for details of how each subcommand works.
+`bup on` runs the command on the remote host via ssh, connected to a bup server running on the local machine, so that remote commands like `bup save` can back up to the local repository.
+See `bup-index`(1), `bup-save`(1), and so on for the command details.

-This 'reverse mode' operation is useful when the machine being backed up isn't supposed to be able to ssh into the backup server.
-For example, your backup server can be hidden behind a one-way firewall on a private or dynamic IP address; using an ssh key, it can be authorized to ssh into each of your important machines.
-After connecting to each destination machine, it initiates a backup, receiving the resulting data and storing in its local repository.
+Note that you don't need to (and shouldn't) provide a `--remote` option.
+This "reverse mode" is useful when the machine being backed up isn't supposed to be able to ssh into the backup server.
+Instead, the backup server, even if hidden behind a one-way firewall on a private or dynamic IP address, can connect to each of your important machines using an ssh key, and initiate a backup that saves the remote data to the local repository.

-For example, if you run several virtual private Linux machines on a remote hosting provider, you could back them up to a local (much less expensive) computer in your basement.

 # EXAMPLES